thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 ## How do you validate user input sent to an Express server?

-The [`express-validation` library](https://github.com/andrewkeig/express-validation) provides Express middleware that validates the user input found in the following possible locations of an HTTP request.
+The [`express-validation` library](https://github.com/andrewkeig/express-validation) provides Express middleware to validate any user input found in the following locations of an HTTP request.

 - `req.body`
 - `req.params`